 The article Food function and structure introduces the fundamental types of materials required to keep our bodies functioning.
 It has links to key terms and articles on substances and compounds like phytochemicals, fibre and micronutrients.

 New Zealand blackcurrents – rich in anthocyanins – are being hailed as the next superfood.
-The article Purple reign: Does the humble Kiwi blackcurrent deserve 'superfood' status? explains how scientists at Plant and Food Research produced evidence for a self-substantiated health claim.
+On the New Zealand Blackcurrants website there is a link to a PDF of the article Purple reign: Does the humble Kiwi blackcurrant deserve 'superfood' status? – this explains how scientists at Plant & Food Research produced evidence for a self-substantiated health claim.

 Consumer New Zealand uses the Bad Taste Food Awards to call out manufacturers who promote their products as being healthier than they are.